Mercator (company)

-Group Overview

-Mercator Ltd. was the second largest private sector shipping company in India in terms of tonnage till 2018.
+History

 Mercator Ltd was incorporated on 24 November 1983 as a private limited company.
 It was converted into a public limited company on 3 April 1984.

-It has done pioneering work by operating vessels in some uncharted rivers like the Tapti and has thus opened new navigational routes.
-It has diversified itself into various business segments.

-Mr. H. K. Mittal the promoter of the company took it over in the year 1988 and the company has become the second largest private sector shipping company in India in terms of tonnage.

-Since its maiden public issue in 1993, it has grown in terms of financial parameters like turnover, profits, tonnage and market capitalization.
+Since its maiden public issue in 1993, it has grown in terms of financial parameters like turnover, profits, tonnage and market capitalisation.
 Presently the shares of the company are listed on Mumbai Stock Exchange and National Stock Exchange.
 During April 2005, the Company completed its first international offering of Foreign Currency Convertible Bonds aggregating US$60 mn.
-The issue is listed on Singapore Stock Exchange.

 The company also added new business segment namely offshore drilling with acquisition of Jack-Up Rig.
 The rig received ahead of its schedule; was deployed immediately upon delivery in March 2009; for a period of three years on firm bare boat charter.
 The group has opted out of the offshore drilling segment w.e.f.
 March 2011 as strategic decision.

-The company also forayed into dredging and presently owns a sizeable fleet.

 Mercator Group has also acquired economic interest in coal mines in Mozambique and Indonesia with substantial coal resources; as a measure of backward integration to strengthen its shipping activities and to meet the huge energy demand in India.
 The commercial operations in Indonesia have already commenced.